LinuxDevOpsGirl/Vim-Plugin/README.md

   ![fff5](https://user-images.githubusercontent.com/22427255/67116287-f9ce2000-f194-11e9-90d7-ef2cf44cc095.png)

   Notice: If your vim doesn't have +lua and +python support, please install vim that has them or build vim from source.

+  Type vim test.cpp

+    Congratulations! your plugin is ready!!!